Giada-collab/considerations/README.md

  with variants of several hands.
 Transcription of its  1<sup>st</sup> edition (1818) with several posthumous changes.
   The aim of this project is to make both texts accessible for a large public and to facilitate their comparaison.

-  The pilot version can be viewed in the website [*Considérations sur les principaux événemens de la révolution françoise* de Germaine de Staël : un laboratoire éditorial ](https://giada-collab.github.io/considerations/).
+  Pilot version at the following address: [*Considérations sur les principaux événemens de la révolution françoise* de Germaine de Staël : un laboratoire éditorial ](https://giada-collab.github.io/considerations/).

 ## Repository overview